KHgamal/Blood_Donation/README.md

 # Blood_Donation
-This is a desktop applicaton used to develop a blood donation system
+This is a desktop application used to develop a blood donation system

 ## The reason for creating this project
 Is that we aim to make connection easier between donors and receivers